 In 2008, the Hinulawan Festival debuted within the tenure of Aurelio P. Espinosa as mayor along with the fest’s organizers Trinidad S. Bubuli (Tourism Officer) and Arlene E. Zambo (Vice-Mayor).

 The festival has four features, namely golden treasure (expressed through farming, fishing, agriculture and mining), golden faith, golden friendship, and golden harvest.
-It came into being as a nod to the culture and history of the city, its growth brought about by large-scale open-pit mining of minerals such as copper and gold, and local tourism.
+It came into being as a celebration to the city’s culture and history, its transformation from a town to a city in the 1960s, its growth brought about by large-scale open-pit mining of minerals such as copper and gold, and local tourism.

-The development of its festival dance was overseen by Victor Hao Cuenco and Patricio Junjet, while the music was created by Gani Villarojo.
+The development of its festival dance was overseen by Victor Hao Cuenco and Patricio Junjet.
+Contemporary choreography is expressed in neo-ethnic, Maria Clara-inspired, and hip-hop influences.
+The festival music was produced at the Soundtraxx Production, with its lyrics written by Gani Villarojo and vocals by Rene O. Campomanes.

 In 2021, it was launched successfully compliant with government directives amidst the challenges posed by the Covid-19 pandemic.